AI Agent Factory

 Generalists explore.
 Specialists execute.

-The mistake is building specialist agents before you know what to specialise in.
-Start with generalists, observe what works, then crystallise those patterns into specialists.
+The mistake is building specialists before you know what to specialise in.
+Start broad, observe, then crystallise the patterns that prove out.

 Incubation and exploration